-For over 60 years, Grand Canyon University (GCU) has proudly maintained its rich heritage as a prestigious teaching college.
-Our College of Education continues to prepare policymakers, administrators and educators who strive to deliver quality education and enrich lives across a variety of school and community settings.
+For over 60 years, Grand Canyon University (GCU) has proudly maintained its rich heritage as a prestigious teaching college, both on campus and online.
+Our College of Education continues to prepare policymakers, school administrators and educators who strive to deliver quality education and help enrich lives across a variety of academic and community settings.

-While GCU is committed to nurturing your development into an outstanding educator, our dedication to your success extends beyond the classroom.
-We instill the spirit of servant leadership, innovation and service into each program through One Foundation, our Christian worldview.
+While GCU's College of Education is committed to nurturing your development as an educator, our dedication to your education extends beyond the classroom.
+We teach the spirit of servant leadership, innovation and service into each program through One Foundation, our Christian worldview.

-Choosing one of Grand Canyon University’s (GCU) education degrees affords you the firm foundation needed to shape tomorrow’s future.
-Implement strategies that help you think more critically and prepare you for an enriching career with an undergraduate degree in education.
-Integrate philosophy with real-world knowledge within one of our master’s in education degree programs.
-Study on our main campus, online, in the evening or enhance your knowledge in a specific area with individual courses.
+Choosing one of GCU's education degrees can equip you with a firm foundation needed to shape tomorrow’s future.
+Implement strategies that can help you think more critically and potentially position yourself for a career with an undergraduate degree in education.

 Loading Degree Programs